Skip to main content

 You can review accepted English language routes for UK universities before booking a test.

-“After volunteering at a community health camp in Lahore, I saw how early diagnosis changes patient outcomes.
-That experience pushed me towards clinical medicine and helped me understand why communication matters as much as academic knowledge.”
+“After volunteering at a community health camp in Lahore, I saw how early diagnosis can influence patient outcomes.
+The experience strengthened my interest in clinical medicine and showed me why communication and patient awareness matter alongside academic knowledge.”

 Financial Need and Supporting Evidence